 It is a very safe port, probably the safest port in Central Dalmatia, protected from all winds and it has plenty of docking berths (about 100) and some buoys (about 10).

-But, be careful in July and August, if you want a place in Starigrad, be there no later than 2 PM, especially in case bad weather is coming.
+However, be careful, if you want a place in Starigrad during July or August, be there no later than 2 PM, especially in case bad weather is coming.

 Maslinica marina Martinis Marchi is one of the nicest small marinas in the Mediterranean, if not the world.
 It’s a private marina and it is actually a part of Martinis Marchi Heritage Hotel & Restaurant resort.

 Maslinica town itself is a small Mediterranean village, with a cozy and relaxing atmosphere, with beaches and clear sea at your palm.
 There are a couple of good restaurants there.
 It’s a great port for the first or the last day of your trip, and because of its vicinity to starting ports on the mainland, it will be hard to get a place there on Saturdays or Thursdays.
 But, if you call the marina a day or two in advance you can reserve your spot here.
 You can find more info and contacts here.

 We choose marina Maslinica to be our destination on THE MOST EXPENSIVE HYPOTHETICAL ROUTE because it’s beautiful and definitely deserves to be included here.

 Prices in marina Maslinica: